iceyisaak/GitlabPushMirror/readme.md

-# Mirror-Github
+# GitlabPushMirror

-Test mirroring project to Github.
-This is a push repo hosted on Gitlab, which **only mirrors all changes happening in the Gitlab repo** on the destination repo (in this case, Github).
+This is the Gitlab Push Mirror.
+It is hosted on Gitlab, and **only mirrors all changes happening in the Gitlab repo** on the destination repo (in this case, Github).
 Whatever **changes made on the Github side will NOT be seen on the Gitlab side**

 Source:
 https://www.youtube.com/watch?v=ovs-HS0JgqY